uchicago-cs/student-resource-guide/tutorials/linux-permissions.rst

 File Permissions
 ----------------

-Sometimes we want to restrict who can access certain resources on the file system.
+Your personal laptop is likely set up with a login and password even though it is likely to be a single-user computer.
+Why?
+This simple mechanism helps to limit others' ability to access to your files.
+Since you are likely the only user of your machine, it is not necessary to limit access to individual files.

+On a networked filesystem, however, you may want to share some files with everyone, while restricting access to other files to yourself or a select group of users.

 Most file systems assign 'File Permissions' (or just permissions) to specific users and groups of users.
-Unix is no different.
+Linux is no different.
 File permissions dictate who can read (view), write (create/edit), and execute (run) files on a file system.

 All directories and files are owned by a user.
 Each user can be a member of one or more groups.
 To see your groups, enter the command ``groups`` into the command line.

-File permissions in Unix systems are managed in three distinct scopes.
+File permissions in Linux systems are managed in three distinct scopes.
 Each scope has a distinct set of permissions.

 **User** - The owner of a file or directory makes up the *user* scope.